 OUTER JOIN

-A full outer join, also known simply as a full join, is a method for merging rows from two tables based on a related column between them.
-Unlike inner joins, which only return rows with matching values in both tables, and outer joins (left and right), which include all rows from one table and matching rows from the other, a full outer join returns all rows from both tables.
-If there is no match in either table, NULL values are returned for the columns from the table with no match.
+A full outer join is also known as a full join.
+It merges rows from two tables based on a related column.
+Unlike inner joins, it returns all rows from both tables.
+Inner joins only return rows with matching values in both tables.
+Outer joins (left and right) include all rows from one table and matching rows from the other.
+A full outer join returns NULL values if there is no match in either table.

 Input Data